Understanding Optimal Pressure Levels for Efficient Heating Systems

 b.
 Ventilation: Ensure proper ventilation in the boiler room or area to allow the safe release of combustion byproducts.

-Engage professional technicians to conduct safety inspections and address any concerns promptly.
+c.
+Regular Inspections: Engage professional technicians to conduct safety inspections and promptly address concerns.

 How to Fix a Boiler